cs0320/notes/book/src/proxies-adapters/proxies-adapters.md

 return new UnmodifiableMap<>(m);
 ```

-And there is, indeed, a class inside the `Collections` class to embody these unmodifiable proxies:
+Hey, that's _dependency injection_!
+The `UnmodifiableMap` wraps some other `Map` instance, and takes that instance as a constructor parameter.
+The `UnmodifiableMap` class embodies these unmodifiable proxies.
+Here's a copy/paste of its declaration:

 ```java
 private static class UnmodifiableMap<K,V> implements Map<K,V>, Serializable {